Goutch/HellbenderEngine/README.md

   - [ ] Buttons
   - [ ] Labels
   - [ ] Panels
+- [ ] Engine Internal rework
+  - [ ] Descriptor allocation need to change, use a descriptor allocator from VkGuide or something similar
 - [ ] Engine API rework
   - [ ] Resources
-    - [ ] Use Handles instead of pointers, better for serialization
+    - [ ] Use Handles instead of pointers, this simplify code so engine objects can be stack allocated
     - [ ] Add Shader hot reloading
-    - [ ] Combine Shader,RasterizationPipeline and RasterizationPipelineInstance etc by creating the pipeline internally
-    - [ ] Support slang maybe in the future.
-  - [ ] Remove all static types like Graphics Inputs Application and add a context object that has all of them inside.
 - [ ] Documentation
 ### Wiki
 - [Home](https://github.com/Goutch/HellbenderEngine/wiki)